BrennenWright/LocalAILab/README.md

 - Include deploy instructions/script for the managers
 - Include the kubernetes dashboard-user token for management in the setup script

+- Include the user provided CloudLens Server FQDN/IP in the /etc/containerd/config.toml for insecure tls.

 ### Lab Components